NickAzureDevops/Terraform-with-Azure-Devops/README.md

 # TerraformOps

-This is my tutorial on using terraform with Azure Devops Pipelines.
-The idea of this lab is to learn and use terraform with Pipeline and CI/CD.
+This is a tutorial on using terraform with Azure Devops Pipelines.
+The idea of this lab is help everyone learn and use terraform in CI/CD pipeline workflow.

 Credit goes to Thomas Thornton for creating this lab :)

 Hope you like it